On this page you find a compact summary of the opera.

 Vienna-Ottakring, 2015

 Car repair shop Debeljković.
-Car mechanic Adem (31) has given up on love.
-His gay fellow workers Lolek (26) and Soli (29) try to convince him otherwise but the object of his desire remains the classic Alfa Romeo Giulietta belonging to his customer – and romantic admirer – Isabella (64).
+Car mechanic Adem (31), very straight and very single, loves one car more than any woman: Giulietta, the beautiful 1957 Alfa Romeo convertible belonging to his customer – and romantic admirer – Isabella (64).
 In order to get hold of the car Adem pretends to be interested in marrying Isabella.
-Adem‘s boss Drago (62) is annoyed.
+Montenegrin Drago Debeljković (62), boss of Adem and the closeted gay couple Lolek (26) and Soli (29), is annoyed.
 He has a soft spot for Isabella but she‘s always been ignoring him.
-During a rain shower, student Julia (25) enters the repair shop with her broken bicycle.
+During a rain shower, German student Julia (25) enters the repair shop with her broken bicycle.
 Adem and Julia make love and fall in love.
-Adem‘s mother Fatima (49) and a bunch of Turkish relatives drop in.
-They want to wed him to his cousin Cennet (23).
-Adem refuses.
-He introduces Isabella as his bride and agrees to marry her.
+Out of the blue, Adem‘s mother Fatima (49) and a bunch of Turkish relatives arrive, all peasants from Yozgat.
+They want to wed Adem to his cousin Cennet (23).
+He refuses and introduces Isabella as his bride and agrees to marry her.
 Julia meets Cennet and learns about the marriage swindle.
 The two young women fall in love with each other.
 Adem tries to get Julia back but fails.
 Eventually, Isabella finds out about Adem being a con artist and dies broken-hearted.
 Drago reanimates her with a car battery.
-They decide to enjoy their sunset years together in France.
+They decide to enjoy their sunset years together on the Mediterranean seaside.
 Isabella gifts Adem with Giulietta.
 Adem won the car but lost love.

 The best of two worlds